-In 2010 there was no mandatory certification for paralegals, although some states were considering it.
-However, the National Association of Legal Assistants has offered voluntary general certification since the early 1980s.
+In 2014 there was no mandatory certification for paralegals, although some employers may require it.
+The National Association of Legal Assistants has offered voluntary general certification since the early 1980s.
 In 2010, the association added an advanced paralegal certification in personal injury.
 The American Alliance of Paralegals also offers voluntary certification.

-The U.S. Bureau of Labor Statistics (www.bls.gov) expected a 28% growth in paralegal jobs from 2008-2018, with a corresponding growth in competition.
-The BLS expected the most growth for paralegals who specialize in areas such as bankruptcy, product liability or medical malpractice.
-More demand from community legal service programs was also expected.
+The U.S. Bureau of Labor Statistics (www.bls.gov) expected a 17% growth in paralegal and legal assistant jobs from 2012-2022, which is faster than the national average of 11% for all occupations.
+The BLS expected the most growth for paralegals in areas such as finance, insurance, healthcare and consulting.
+More demand from corporate employers was also expected.

-In 2008, average annual salaries were almost $49,000, or more than $23 per hour, according to the BLS.
-States with the highest percentage of paralegals in the state's employment numbers were the District of Columbia, New York, West Virginia and Connecticut.
+In 2013, average annual salaries were almost $51,170, or more than $24 per hour, according to the BLS.
+States with the highest percentage of paralegals in the state's employment numbers were the District of Columbia, Florida, Delaware and West Virginia.

 Related to Paralegal

 Paralegal certificate programs offered by colleges and universities can fulfill the education requirement needed to become a...